homebrew-ec-foss/homebrew-internethome/src/posts/distroWars.md

 I'd say Zorin OS and Linux Mint are the easiest to set up and get going as fast as possible.
 Pop!\_OS is a great option too!

 #### 2. What is the fastest/lightest Linux Distribution?
 You can check out Linux Mint or Zorin OS Lite.
-They run really great on the oldest and least powerful of machines.
+They run great on the oldest and least powerful of machines.
 However, you can also explore <a href="https://itsfoss.com/lightweight-linux-beginners/" target="_blank">other lightweight distros</a>

 #### 3. Can I run windows apps on Linux?
-As I mentioned before, some windows apps _and games_ can be run on linux through Wine and a software called Lutris.
-However, only some apps written for windows run flawlessly on linux.
+As I mentioned before, some windows apps _and games_ can be run on Linux through Wine and a software called Lutris.
+However, only some apps written for windows run flawlessly on Linux.
 More and more apps and games are being written and compiled for Linux too.
 Most programming tools usually run _better_ on a Linux system.
-The problem only lies with games and niche softwares.
+The problem only lies with games and niche software.
 You can get more info <a href="https://itsfoss.com/use-windows-applications-linux/" target="_blank">other lightweight distros</a>

 #### 4. Do I need an anti-virus on Linux?
 Nope.
-You have nothing to worry about as long as you download stuff from official sources and not indulge in anything malicious.
+You have nothing to worry about as long as you download stuff from official sources and do not indulge in anything malicious.
 You might want to explore a firewall if you are planning to use this PC as a server.
-Also, keep in mind that since Linux is so open, anybody and everybody can give advice to you on forums.
+Also, keep in mind that since Linux is so open, anybody and everybody can advise you on forums.
 While these forums are moderated, you might get bad advice from a few bad apples.
-NEVER run `sudo rm -rf /*`  on any linux distro.
+NEVER run `sudo rm -rf /*`  on any Linux distro.
 It is a one shot command to completely nuke your entire root directory - aka your entire system.
 It deletes everything.
 If you have done this, It is possible to recover everything with recovery software like photorec but it's still a very big pain.
 Be careful with the `rm` command in general.
 It stands for `remove` and it deletes items permanently and leads to situations like <a href="https://unix.stackexchange.com/questions/640343/accidentally-ran-sudo-rm-on-my-arch-linux-installation" target = _blank>these</a>
 ![someone ran rm- rf /](https://i.imgur.com/knS1sNy.png)

-And that is it folks!
+And that is it, folks!
 Thanks for reading through this long post of mine.
-Reach out to any of the Homebrew or Hackerspace members for any help with linux and we will get you the best quality of help there is!
+Reach out to any of the Homebrew or Hackerspace members for any help with Linux and we will get you the best quality of help there is!